-The book comes with a CD, which you should listen to in order to familiarize yourself with the pronunciation of the words, to practice speaking and improve your listening skills.
+The book comes with downloadable audio files which you should listen to in order to familiarize yourself with the pronunciation of the words, to practice speaking and improve your listening skills.
 It consists of two versions: English-Polish and Polish only.
+In order to obtain them, please follow the instructions on page 3.